jaymsh92/Python-to-do-list-app/README.md

 # Python-to-do-list-app
-Creating a to-po list application using python
+Creating a to-do list application using to-po